 Computers dominate all trading

-Moreover, traders should also accept that 75% or more of all trading is being done by computers.
-The math is too perfect and the speed if often too fast for anything else to be true, although I do not have space in these articles to explain the mathematical evidence for this conclusion.
-I will say that every tick is important, especially in huge markets like the Emini, and if you spend a lot of time studying the market, you can see a reason for every tick that takes place during the day.
+Traders should also accept that 75% or more of all trading is being done by computers.
+The math is too perfect and the speed if often too fast for anything else to be true.
+Every tick is important, especially in huge markets like the Emini.
+If you spend a lot of time studying the market, you can see a reason for every tick that takes place during the day.